-We are currently facing a public health crisis with the COVID-19 global pandemic that has not yet even reached its peak.
-These are trying times with so much uncertainty, but what we do know is that there are many skilled professionals not only on the front lines of supporting the country and the world to get through this scary and unprecedented time, but there are also professions who are trained to prepare for such global disasters.
+We are just getting over a public health crisis with the global pandemic of the last few years.
+These are trying times with so much uncertainty, but what we do know is that there are many skilled professionals not only on the front lines of supporting the country and the world to get through this scary and unprecedented time but there are also professionals who are trained to prepare for such global disasters.
 We’re not just talking global pandemics, but instances of terrorism and natural disasters as well.

 Emergency management is a framework that is created to invest in communities in order to make them less vulnerable to the hazards of our time.
 This profession is designed to create an infrastructure of safety, promoting four factors that include: mitigation, preparedness, response, and recovery.
 As you can imagine, these positions are demanding, and can at times be high risk.
 They require a great deal of training to undertake the associated responsibilities.
 There are many degree programs that are relevant in these times including Homeland Security Degrees.
 Maybe even more apropos are the myriad of Emergency Management Programs out there, and we have ranked our favorite.
 We created a metric that looks at the following elements: